leisl-schrader/methodologies/css/README.md

 Comments
 ----

-Besides generally commenting as profusely as you can, label each module or pattern like so:
+Besides generally commenting inline as much as you can, label the top of each each module or pattern file like so:

 	/* modules / colorSwatchMenu
 	*